February 2025 North American storm complex: Tennessee and Virginia

 In Virginia, the Virginia National Guard deployed about 55 soldiers distributed commodities in communities affected by flooding, and water rescues were underway in the Richlands area in Tazewell County, Virginia, where they rescued 51 people, 17 dogs, and 8 cats.
 Water rescues were also conducted in the community of Hurley, Virginia.
 Hurley previously suffered a disastrous flood in 2002 which nearly destroyed it.
 Overall, over 100 people have been rescued from high water in Southwest Virginia.

 In Tennessee, residents were pressured to evacuate after flooding led to the failure of a levee on the Obion River, as over seven inches of rain caused floods in the state.
 Obion County mayor Steve Carr issued a mandatory evacuation order and declared a state of emergency.
 The National Weather Service declared a flash flood emergency for Rives, Tennessee, downstream from where the levee failed.
 Flood waters also covered roads and citizens were urged not to drive in flood waters.

 East Coast

 In Georgia, at least one person was killed in Atlanta after severe storms and heavy winds caused trees to fall and knock out power.
 The Clayton County jail temporarily lost power during the storm.
+Around 42,000 customers lost power in the Washington, D.C. metropolitan area during the storm, and the Chesapeake Bay Bridge was forced to close.
+Wind gusts reached 76 mph (122 km/h) at Camp David, and 59 mph (95 km/h) in Baltimore.
+Further north, a women was killed due to high winds in Philadelphia.
+The storm also led to flight delays in New York City and Boston, with significant freezing rain in New Jersey.
+Further north, on Mount Washington, two hikers required rescue from an avalanche.
+In St. Lawrence County, New York, a travel ban was enacted due to the severe weather.
+At Massena, wind gusts reached 53 mph and blizzard conditions were reported.

+Canada

+The storm hit southern Ontario and Quebec on February 16, causing flight delays and cancellations at Lester B. Pearson International and Pierre Elliott Trudeau International Airports, and blanketing the region with 20 to 40 centimetres (8-16 in) of snow.
+Montreal and Laval reported around 40 cm (16 in) of snow, while Quebec's Eastern Townships region received 35 cm (14 in).
+Meanwhile, the Greater Toronto Area received 25 to 30 cm (10-12 in) of snow, Ottawa received 30 cm (12 in) and Hamilton received 32 cm (12.8 in).
+Schools in the Greater Montreal area announced closures, while Ontarians already had the day off due to Family Day.
+The weather caused a major collision involving 20 vehicles on Autoroute 20 near Drummondville, Quebec.
+As the storm moved east into the Maritimes, it left the region with snow, freezing rain and high wind conditions.
+As a result, thousands of residents of Canada's Maritime provinces were left without power on February 17.